sgladkoff/goldpan/docs/rigora.md

 ![rigor2](rigor2.png)

-A project with embedded changes does not make any changes to its files.
+A project with embedded changes does not make any changes to its files, saving all changes to the main RIGORA file.
+It is possible to export its document files with changes included via the Project menu.

 A project with in-file changes contains only a list of file locations and settings, with all the changes going directly into its files.